httpwg/http-extensions/draft-ietf-httpbis-priority.md

 and {{connect-scheduling}}.

-Where HTTP extensions change stream behavior or define new data carriage mechanisms, they MAY also define how this priority scheme can be applied.
+Where HTTP extensions change stream behavior or define new data carriage mechanisms, they can also define how this priority scheme can be applied.

 # Priority Parameters {#parameters}